cto-course-polimi/pl0com/README.md

 #### Step 2: Compile a program with `pl0com`

+You can either:

-First, place the program to be compiled at the end of `lexer.py` unless you are happy with the shitty test program that is already there.
++ place the program to be compiled at the end of `lexer.py` unless you are happy with the shitty test program that is already there.
 Note that such shitty test program is the only program the compiler is guaranteed to be able to compile correctly.